francescogerardomarra/its/modulo26/7_logging_java.md

 ## 2. **Logback as Default Backend**

-- **Plain Java**: You need to manually configure and set up a logging framework (e.g., Log4j, Logback).
+- **Plain Java**: You need to manually configure and set up a logging framework (e.g.  Log4j, Logback).
 - **Spring Boot**: By default, Spring Boot uses **Logback** as the logging backend for SLF4J.

   - **Logback** offers advanced features like asynchronous logging, automatic log rotation, and configurable log levels.